daniellenguyen/composer/README.txt

   In the future, we plan to change the data structure behind the NoteList class so that instead of it being a TreeMap<Integer, HashSet<Note>>, it will be a HashSet<Integer, TreeSet<Note>>.
-This will eliminate a lot of code in the view that makes the whole program slower - the view is compensating for
+This will eliminate a lot of code in the view that makes the whole program slower - the view is currently trying to compensate for the fact that HashSets' elements are not ordered from least to greatest.

 TODO: